 FHA’s Impact on construction and construction finance industry

 FHA revolutionized the scale at which suburban developers worked.
-Home loans become so desirable that lenders actively sought projects to bankroll, bigger.
-As soon as the FHA approved the development for mortgage insurance, lenders eagerly advanced cash to builders to get the housing units built.
-Savvy developers found themselves commanding virtually unlimited capital very little of which they had to supply themselves, which enabled construction in US at a scale previously unknown at US.
+Home loans become so desirable that lenders actively sought bigger and bigger projects to bankroll.
+As soon as the development was approved by FHA for mortgage insurance, lenders eagerly advanced cash to builders to get the housing units built.
+Savvy developers found themselves commanding virtually unlimited capital, very little of which they had to supply themselves, which enabled construction in US at a scale previously unknown at US.
 Where a typical builder in 1920s would have only one or two homes under construction at a given moment, post WWII firm would enact 100 at a time.

-Once able to secure working capital, builder increased the size of their operations.
+Once able to secure working capital, builders increased the size of their operations.
 Growth brought more profits.
 Medium size builders tended to expand while large builder grew larger still.
 These results weren’t coincidental.
 FHA “made a commitment to provide moderate cost housing production through large scale build operations”.
-FHA thinking mass construction leads to efficiencies, actively directed away federal loans from small builders and explicitly favored gigantic “operative builders” who “assume responsibility for the product from plotting and development of land to disposal of completed units”.
+FHA believed that mass construction leads to efficiencies, thus actively directed away federal loans from small builders and explicitly favored gigantic “operative builders” who “assume responsibility for the product from plotting and development of land to disposal of completed units”.

 Another way FHA helped modernize and subsidize the industry was by providing builders with research services, something which even the largest builder could rarely afford on their own.
 Thus FHA established design standards, projected demand in different areas, and undertook planning studies to make sure that proposed housing was coordinated with utilities, transportation, and schools.

 Costs decreased as a result of FHA coordination by 13% in 1940 compared to 3 years earlier.
 “Probably the most important factor in this decline was a shift of FHA financing from houses catering to high income classes to medium-priced dwellings”.

 Secondary Mortgage Market